-A detailed compliance audit on levy and collection of Motor Vehicles Taxes and Fees including data analysis of VAHAN and SARATHI software of the Transport Department was conducted to ascertain that provision of Acts and Rules were adequate to safeguard the revenue and robust internal control and monitoring system exist for levy and collection of taxes, fines and fees.
-Audit revealed the following:
+Detailed compliance audit on levy and collection of Motor Vehicles Taxes and Fees including data analysis of VAHAN and SARATHI software of the Transport Department revealed the following:

-Irregular notification leading to short levy of Road Safety Cess from one-time tax paying commercial vehicles.

-Irregular notification for levy of surcharge on various fees caused undue burden of ₹ 18.52 crore on the driving licence and learning licence holders.

-Due to incorrect mapping of provision of fine for delayed payment of tax from owners of personalised vehicles, the Department collected fine of ₹ 2.83 crore.

-Despite availability of information in VAHAN database, the DTOs neither initiated action to cancel the registration/permit of these vehicles whose fitness certificate had expired nor issued any notice to defaulting vehicle owners which resulted in forgoing of revenue of ₹ 187.01 crore.

-The DTOs concerned did not ensure realisation of due tax of ₹ 1.19 crore at the time of signing and approving the RCs.

-Absence of guidelines/supporting documents for registration of tractor and tractor trailer, seven DTOs registered 8,969 tractors or tractor-trailer combination under agriculture category in arbitrary manner leading to loss of revenue of ₹ 25.22 crore.
+- Irregular notification leading to short levy of Road Safety Cess on one-time tax paying commercial vehicles. - Irregular notification for levy of surcharge on various fees caused undue burden of ₹18.52 crore on the driving licence and learning licence holders. - Due to incorrect mapping of provision of fine for delayed payment of tax from owners of personalised vehicles, the Department collected fine of ₹ 2.83 crore - Despite availability of information in VAHAN database, the DTOs neither initiated action to cancel the registration/permit of these vehicles whose fitness certificate had expired nor issued any notice to defaulting vehicle owners which resulted in forgoing of revenue of ₹187.01 crore. - The DTOs concerned did not ensure realisation of due tax of ₹ 1.19 crore at the time of signing and approving the RCs. - Due to absence of guidelines/supporting documents for registration of tractor and tractor trailer, seven DTOs registered 8,969 tractors or tractor-trailer combination under agriculture category in arbitrary manner leading to loss of revenue of ₹ 25.22 crore. - Despite availability of information of non-payment of motor vehicle taxes by defaulter vehicle owners with the DTOs in VAHAN database, they did not monitor or review tax table of

-Despite availability of information of non-payment of motor vehicle taxes by defaulter vehicle owners with the DTOs in VAHAN database, they did not monitor or review tax table of VAHAN to generate tax defaulter list through MIS.
-As a result, no demand notice was issued by the DTOs to the tax defaulters and consequently tax of $\stackrel{?}{\underset{?}{?}}$ 22.79 crore (Road tax: $\stackrel{?}{\underset{?}{?}}$ 7.56 crore and RSC: $\stackrel{?}{\underset{?}{?}}$ 9.58 lakh) including penalty of $\stackrel{?}{\underset{?}{?}}$ 15.13 crore remained unrealised.
+VAHAN to generate tax defaulter list through MIS.
+As a result, no demand notice was issued by the DTOs to the tax defaulters and consequently tax of ₹ 22.79 crore (Road tax: ₹ 7.56 crore and RSC: ₹9.58 lakh) including penalty of ₹15.13 crore remained unrealised.